maritz/nohm/index.md

 A simple example:
 We have 2 instances of the UserModel: User1, User2
-We have 3 instances the RoleModel: Admin, Author, UserManager
-A user can have 0-3 roles.
+We have 3 instances the RoleModel: AdminRole, AuthorRole, UserManagerRole A user can have 0-3 roles.
 This creates an N:M relationship.
 In a traditional DB you'd now need a [pivot table](http://www.wellho.net/solutions/mysql-many-to-many-table-mapping-pivot-tables.html) and then you'd have to somehow tell your ORM that it should use that table to map these relations.
 In nohm this step is not needed.